Lucius (album): Background

 Lucius recorded the album in Los Angeles at the Altamira Sound studio and album producer Dan Molad's home studio Sounds Like a Fire.
-Of why the band decided to name the album eponymously, they said in a press release that the album's material as "raw and honest", further adding that "[the album] feels like coming home; something that resonates deeply in this moment of our lives.
+Of why the band decided to name the album eponymously, they said in a press release that the album's material was "raw and honest", further adding that "[the album] feels like coming home; something that resonates deeply in this moment of our lives.
 We are home in so many senses of the word; in the last couple of years we’ve started setting roots, finding life partners, building families, growing gardens. [...]
 We wrote songs about life and relationships.
 We recorded them in our home studios.
 We saw the beginnings and endings of life cycles while making this record, the beauty and fragility of the human experience.
 So it’s only fitting that this album is self-titled, it’s our story, who we are now and how we got here.
 Welcome to our living room."

 The album features multiple collaborations, including with Madison Cunningham and Ethan Gruska on "Impressions", Dawes' Taylor Goldsmith on "Stranger Danger", and the War on Drugs' Adam Granduciel on "Old Tape".